UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_01.md

 if you work with Google Docs, Dropbox, or TimeMachine on macOS.
 These programs, all automatically create versions of your documents and you can then browse through the history.

-Notes:

-Instead of creating a new copy for each version of a file with an unwieldy name (as in the image), version control allows you to have a single file and records the changes between the versions.

 ---